-- (a) marriage of the employee two days; - (b) moving household furniture and effects one day; - (c) attend their formal hearing to become a Canadian citizen one day.
+- (a) marriage of the employee two days; - (b) moving household furniture and effects one day; - (c) attend their formal hearing to become a Canadian citizen one day; - (d) in the case of serious illness or hospitalization of a parent or stepparent of the employee, when no one other than the employee can provide for the needs of the parent or stepparent, and, after notifying their supervisor two days per calendar year.

-A minimum of two weeks' notice shall be given by the employee requesting special leave.
+A minimum of two weeks' notice shall be given by the employee requesting special leave under (a), (b) or (c) above.